 Our mission is to feed all of God’s children — body, mind, and spirit — so that no one goes hungry.
 We have many ministries that provide an opportunity to share God’s love by meeting the hunger needs of those in our community:

 Manna Food Center’s Choice Pantry at SSUMC

-Every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county residents.
+Every 2nd and 4th Saturday from 8:00 am – 12:30 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to 120 Montgomery county residents.
 The choice pantry model provides a shopping experience for the families we serve, ensuring that they can choose the foods that are best for their families based on what is available.
 This pantry is a partnership with Manna Food Center.
 Recipients must pre-register by contacting Manna Food Center the Friday before the pantry they want to attend.

 Mobile Food Pantry